314dev/PI/docs/source/starter/introduction_guide.rst

     trainer.predict(model, datamodule)

-How you split up what goes in :meth:`~pytorch_lightning.core.lightning.LightningModule.forward` vs :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step` vs :meth:`~pytorch_lightning.core.lightning.LightningModule.predict_step` depends on how you want to use this model for prediction.
+How you split up what goes in :meth:`~pi_ml.core.lightning.LightningModule.forward` vs :meth:`~pi_ml.core.lightning.LightningModule.training_step` vs :meth:`~pi_ml.core.lightning.LightningModule.predict_step` depends on how you want to use this model for prediction.
-However, we recommend :meth:`~pytorch_lightning.core.lightning.LightningModule.forward` to contain only tensor operations with your model.
+However, we recommend :meth:`~pi_ml.core.lightning.LightningModule.forward` to contain only tensor operations with your model.
-:meth:`~pytorch_lightning.core.lightning.LightningModule.training_step` to encapsulate
+:meth:`~pi_ml.core.lightning.LightningModule.training_step` to encapsulate
-:meth:`~pytorch_lightning.core.lightning.LightningModule.forward` logic with logging, metrics, and loss computation.
+:meth:`~pi_ml.core.lightning.LightningModule.forward` logic with logging, metrics, and loss computation.
-:meth:`~pytorch_lightning.core.lightning.LightningModule.predict_step` to encapsulate
+:meth:`~pi_ml.core.lightning.LightningModule.predict_step` to encapsulate
-:meth:`~pytorch_lightning.core.lightning.LightningModule.forward` with any necessary preprocess or postprocess functions.
+:meth:`~pi_ml.core.lightning.LightningModule.forward` with any necessary preprocess or postprocess functions.

 ----------------